Particular/docs.particular.net/transports/msmq/sender-side-distribution.md

 Meanwhile, the logical-to-physical mappings will be configured in the `instance-mapping.xml` file, as this information is an operational concern that must be changed for deployment to multiple machines.

-WARNING: If a message is mapped in an App.config file via the `UnicastBusConfig/MessageEndpointMappings` configuration section, then that message cannot participate in sender-side distribution.
-The endpoint address specified by a message endpoint mapping is a physical address (`QueueName@MachineName`, where machine name is assumed to be `localhost` if omitted) which combines the message-to-owner-endpoint and endpoint-to-physical-address concerns in a way that can't be separated.
+WARNING: If a message is mapped in an App.config file via the `UnicastBusConfig/MessageEndpointMappings` configuration section, that message cannot participate in sender-side distribution.
+The endpoint address specified by a message endpoint mapping is a physical address (`QueueName@MachineName`, where `MachineName` is assumed to be `localhost` if omitted) which combines the message-to-owner-endpoint and endpoint-to-physical-address concerns in a way that can't be separated.

 ## Mapping physical endpoint instances